Sana8200/Socket-Programming/Task2: TCPAsk Connections/README.md

-Task 2: HTTPEcho Server

-For this task, I built an HTTP server that listens for client connections and echoes back any data it receives, formatted as a valid HTTP response.
-The server processes incoming HTTP requests and sends the received content back in the response body with a “200 OK” status.

-I implemented the server to handle incoming HTTP requests, parse the data, and send it back in a properly structured HTTP response.

-`TCPAsk.java` – An example Java program that uses the `tcpclient.TCPClient` class.

-tcpclient.tcpclient.TCPClient - Java TCP Client with Timeout, Shutdown, and Limit Features This Java class implements a TCP client that connects to a specified server and port, sends data, and receives a response.
-It supports:
-- Timeout handling – Stops reading if the server takes too long to respond.
-- Shutdown option – Allows closing the output stream after sending data.
+# TCPAsk Connections

+A lightweight Java TCP client for communicating with a server over a TCP connection.
+It supports configurable timeouts, response size limits, and optional output shutdown for precise communication control.

+## Features
+- Customizable Timeout – Set a timeout to prevent indefinite waiting for a server response.
-- Data limit enforcement – Restricts the amount of data received from the server.
+- Data Limit Handling – Restrict the maximum amount of data received from the server.

-The client reads data from the server into a buffer, ensuring it respects the timeout and data limit settings before closing the connection.
+- Output Stream Shutdown – Optionally close the output stream after sending data.
+- Robust Error Handling – Handles timeouts and ensures proper resource management.